metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

 - **--**\[**no-**\]**white-space**

-    Allow white spaces at the top of each panes, or clean them up.
+    Allow white spaces at the top of each pane, or clean them up.
 Default true.
 Negated by **--document** option.

 - **--**\[**no-**\]**isolation**